A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Charged Higgs production

 For discovery reach and exclusion limits, we compute the significance using the likelihood for a simple counting experiment~\cite{Cowan:2010js}.
 If we observe $n$ events with $n_\text{pred}$ predicted, the agreement between observation and prediction is given by

 For discovery, we compare the observed signal plus background with the background prediction and require $Z(s+b|b) > 5$.
 For exclusion, we assume a background-consistent measurement after predicting a signal on top of the background, such that $Z(b|s+b) > 2$.
-For instance, assuming an HL-LHC data set with $3000~\ifb$ and the signal and background cross sections in Tabs.~\ref{tab:sig} and \ref{tab:bkg}, we find a significance of $6.6\sigma$ for $m_{H^+}=350$~GeV and $5.9\sigma$ for $m_{H^+} = 500$~GeV.
+For instance, assuming an HL-LHC data set with $3000~\ifb$ and the signal and background cross sections in Tabs.~\ref{tab:sig} and \ref{tab:bkg}, we find a significance of $\sim5.6\sigma$ for $m_{H^+}=350$~GeV and $\sim5\sigma$ for $m_{H^+} = 500$~GeV.

 We illustrate in Fig.~\ref{fig:charged} the Run~3 and HL-LHC reach for the charged Higgs signature in the $|\rho_{tc}|$--$c_\gamma$ plane.
-We see from the left panel that Run~3 can exclude $|\rho_{tc}| > 0.3$ and $|c_\gamma| = 0.25$ for $m_{H^\pm}=350$~GeV, while the HL-LHC will be sensitive to $|\rho_{tc}| > 0.2$ and $|c_\gamma| = 0.13$.
+We see from the left panel that Run~3 can exclude $|\rho_{tc}| > 0.3$ and $|c_\gamma| = 0.27$ for $m_{H^\pm}=350$~GeV, while the HL-LHC will be sensitive to $|\rho_{tc}| > 0.2$ and $|c_\gamma| = 0.14$.
 For larger Higgs masses, the expected limits become only slightly weaker.
-The $b$-associated charged Higgs channel covers the $|\rho_{tc}|$ range preferred by EWBG, but there remains a slice of EWBG parameter space with $|c_\gamma| \lesssim 0.13$.
+The $b$-associated charged Higgs channel covers the $|\rho_{tc}|$ range preferred by EWBG, but there remains a slice of EWBG parameter space with $|c_\gamma| \lesssim 0.14$.
 This follows as an effect of decreasing $\br(H^\pm \to W^\pm h)$ with smaller $c_\gamma$.
 Unfortunately, this hole is unlikely to be filled by other charged Higgs decays, because for instance the standard signature $H^+ \to t\bar{b}$ requires large production rates.
+Here, utilizing the expression from Ref.~\cite{Crivellin:2013wna}, the limit from $B_s$ in the left panel of Fig.~\ref{fig:charged} is plotted for $m_{H^+}= 350$ GeV to conform with the benchmark charged Higgs mass for $pp \to bH^+ \to b W^+ h$ signature.